Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 When a cyst or tumor is detected, surgical treatment is used, which can be supplemented with radiation or chemotherapy if the tumor is malignant.

-Treatment of mastitis, depending on the stage and severity of the process, includes antibiotic therapy with / or without surgical opening of the inflammatory focus.
+Treatment of mastitis, depending on the stage and severity of the process, includes antibiotic therapy with/or without surgical opening of the inflammatory focus.

 Types of breast pain

-When a woman has a breast pain, the sensations range from slight discomfort to severe bursting and painful burning, which significantly reduces the quality of life.
-The primary task of the doctor is to determine the type and cause of pain in order to prescribe adequate treatment.
+When a woman has pain in the mammary gland, the sensations range from slight discomfort to severe bloating and painful burning, which significantly reduces the quality of life.
+The doctor’s primary task is to determine the type and cause of pain in order to prescribe adequate treatment.
 The largest number of complaints comes before the onset of menstruation.
-This is due to the cyclical changes in the female body that occur during pregnancy or after menopause, at the onset of menstrual syndrome or a week before the onset of menstruation.
+This is due to the cyclic changes in the female body that occur during pregnancy or after menopause, at the onset of menstrual syndrome or a week before the onset of menstruation.

-The nature of pain in the breast
+Nature of pain in the mammary gland

 • acute;